-Sometimes this means redesigning the NPR News App or using 360° media to explain climate data.
+Sometimes this means designing news flows with NPR or using 360° media to explain climate data.
 Sometimes it looks like a lamp but works like a radio.
 Sometimes it feels like a telephone but helps your grandmother use an iPad.

 Often, my work involves digital product design and immersive media.
 I have created content experiences for news organizations and advised agencies on UX design for virtual environments.

 I live and work in NYC, where I recently completed an MFA in Interaction Design at the School of Visual Arts.

 The New York Times, "The Sounds of ‘Mannahatta’ in Your Ear" (2017)

 Popular Science, "This is what New York City sounded like over 400 years ago" (2017)

 The Atlantic | CityLab, "Here's What Manhattan Sounded Like in 1609" (2017)